 I also find my Visa has been granted earlier that day and is just sitting there.
 But to this day, I’ve never received an email to say it is approved!
 Later it turns out to be a problem that we don’t have the on-line invoice too.

-It is great that the hotel has a business centre, (we are quite friendly with all the amazing staff by now) and I can print out the Visa x 2 in colour.
+It is great that the hotel has a business center, (we are quite friendly with all the amazing staff by now) and I can print out the Visa x 2 in color.
 However, it states on the Visa that it is already a date I should have left the country, and it is only valid at one road entry point – we are stuck going by bus, and we will have to explain about the date at the border and hope for the best.